Kyle Tucker Preview, Player Props: Astros vs. Mariners

 Kyle Tucker At The Plate

-- He ranks 20th in batting average, 14th in on base percentage, and 13th in slugging among the qualifying hitters in MLB.
+- He ranks 18th in batting average, 14th in on base percentage, and 13th in slugging among qualifying hitters in MLB play.

-- In 69.1% of his 152 games this season, Tucker has picked up at least one hit.
-He's also had 39 multi-hit games.
+- Tucker has reached base via a hit in 106 games this season (of 153 played), and had multiple hits in 40 of those games.

-- Tucker has had at least one RBI in 42.1% of his games this year (64 of 152), with two or more RBI 30 times (19.7%).
-He has also been responsible for three or more of his team's runs in nine contests.
+- In 41.8% of his games this season, Tucker has driven in at least one run.
+In 30 of those games (19.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.